elvinos/Phase1SSC/Phase2/LatestBuild/sectionbuild.md

 ## Derivative Feedback Controller

-\begin{wrapfigure}{r}{0.5\textwidth}
+\begin{wrapfigure}{r}{0.6\textwidth}
 \centering
 \vspace{-35pt} % Space added to the top of the image
-\includegraphics[trim = 0 0 0 0, clip, width=0.5\textwidth]{pd2.pdf}
+\includegraphics[trim = 0 0 0 0, clip, width=0.59\textwidth]{pd2.pdf}
 \vspace{-10pt}
 \caption{PD Feedback Controller}
 \label{pd2}
-\vspace{-25pt}
+\vspace{-20pt}
 \end{wrapfigure}

 Derivative control utilises the expected *Future* state of the system to pre-emptively correct the error signal, $e$.
-This correction is proportional to the rate of change of the system state at a point in time.
-The system calculates the state of the plant in the future based on the rate of change conditions and accounting for the effects in the response.
+This correction is proportional to the rate of change of the system state at any one point in time.
+The system predict the future plant state based on the rate of change condition.
+It then accounts for the effects of this condition in the error response.
 For this reason, a large damping effect is expected for increasing derivative gain ($K_d$).
-The simulation in Figure \ref{pd2} was implemented to observe the effect of purely varying derivative gain with constant proportional gain, and the effect of varying both gains by the same amount; controlled using the additional gain block after the controller.
+The simulation in Figure \ref{pd2} was implemented to observe the effect of pure variation of $K_d$ with constant a $K_p$.
+Figure \ref{vkpvkd} shows the effect of varying both gains by the same magnitude; controlled using an additional gain block after the controller.
 Gain values in Figure \ref{vkpvkd} and Figure \ref{ckpvkd} were incremented from 0 to 1 in increments of 0.1.

 \begin{wrapfigure}{r}{0.45\textwidth}
 \centering